Yashar (political party): Background and founding

-He started a new political party in September and said the party will "repair, heal, and give hope" and put "security and national interests above all".
-He also said he would be open to merging with other parties to maintain Israel "as a Jewish, democratic and strong state".
+In June 2025, Gadi Eisenkot announced his intention to resign from National Unity and the Knesset.
+He criticized the party as being dominated by leader Benny Gantz.
+Eisenkot officially established Yashar in September 2025 to "repair, heal, and give hope" while prioritizing "security and national interests above all."
+He expressed openness to merging with other factions to maintain Israel as "a Jewish, democratic and strong state".